Josh-Adey/easybank-landing-page-master/README.md

 - See hover states for interactive elements
 - view full content of the webpage on any screensize at a glance

+##Process
+The nav bar for the mobile version
+-fixing the logo image
+- fixing the toggler and toggler items